 “Do you have any price action techniques I can use?”

-And then on Wednesday, I’ll open up my premium training program, The Price Action Trading Institute if you want to take things a step further.
+Then I’ll open up my premium training program, The Ultimate Price Action Trader (UPAT) if you want to take things a step further.